rajaniket/google_pay/README.md

-# Google Pay UI Clone with Flutter Bloc
+# Google Pay UI Clone with Flutter and Bloc Pattern